Rainelz/shutter/README.md

 **height** sampled from a uniform distribution in the interval [1000, 1800]

+# Exporters

+Currently only a local JSON exporter is implemented.
+This means that each coordinate is exported with respect to its frame origin.
+The Local exporter dumps generation and spoilers informations such as type of component, size, applied spoilers, rolled values (when available) and data contained.
+More to come...

 # Create custom Component

 To implement a custom component you will have to extend the Generator class.